Bonus Material: 25% OFF + FREE 5-day Seedbox Optimization Course

 There is no specific bandwidth requirement, but keep in mind the following:

 - Data usage and bandwidth will depend on the quality of the stream (bitrate and resolution).
 DirectPlaying 4K will spend more data and bandwidth than transcoding to and playing 480p resolution.

-- Streaming content from a home server will depend on its upload and on the client’s download rate.
+- Successful streaming from a home server will depend on its Internet upload speed and on the client’s download rate.

 - 849,150/1024 = 829(MB)

-- Keep the main files format separated.
-Movie files together in one main folder “/Movies”, music files together in another main folder “/Music”, and so on.
+- Keep the main file formats separated.
+Movie files together in one main folder “/Movies,” music files together in another main folder “/Music”, and so on.

 - An example is shown below: